The VMware Knowledge Base provides support solutions, error messages and troubleshooting guides

 Follow these troubleshooting steps:

 - Log in to vCenter Server directly through Terminal Services or a Remote KVM and attempt a connection using the vSphere Client from this system.
-If this method works, the firewall may be preventing the console from working.
+If this method works, a firewall may be preventing the console from connecting.

-- Configure your firewall to allow communications between the ESXi/ESX host and the workstation running the vSphere Client using port 903.
-For more information, see Testing port connectivity with Telnet (1003487).
+- Configure your firewall to allow communications between the ESXi/ESX host and the workstation running the vSphere Client.
+For more information, see Testing port connectivity with Telnet (1003487) and TCP and UDP Ports required to access VMware vCenter Server, VMware ESXi and ESX hosts, and other network components (1012382).

 To enable the proxy:

-- Log into the ESXi/ESX host's service console as
+- Log into the ESX host's service console as

 /etc/vmware/configusing a text editor.